 2) These pastors (or evangelists) are the actual deceivers

 3) They believe what they’re doing is Biblical (as I used to), or

 4) To fill their pews, to keep paying their large staffed payrolls, and mortgages.

 We must repent from the sinner’s prayer heresy.
 We must repent from the ‘acceptance Gospel.’
 Nowhere in the Bible did Jesus say “accept Me into your heart.”
 Could you imagine reducing the Lord of lords and King of kings, into a mere ‘acceptance?’
-We don’t accept Him, He accepted us (John 6:44, 2 Corinthians 5:9, Romans 12:1).
+We don’t accept Him, He accepts His elect (John 6:44, 2 Corinthians 5:9, Romans 12:1).
 We don’t choose Him, He chose us (John 15:16).
 We love Him, because He first loved us (1 John 4:10).
 We didn’t “find the Lord” (as I used to say.)
 I was lost, therefore it was HIM that found me.
 Even our repentance comes from the Lord (Acts 11:18, 2 Timothy 2:25).